 Depending on the severity of your injury or condition, a chiropractor will help identify the correct foot pain treatment.
 Together with your chiropractor, you will create a customized treatment plan that is unique to your injury and your overall health goals.

 Finding a foot pain doctor can be challenging, but more often people are turning to chiropractic care.
-Not only is chiropractic care safe and effective, it is a non-invasive treatment option to relive painful symptoms.
-The team at Zaker Chiropractic is well versed in treating foot pain, and is here to help restore your mobility and quality of life.
-We have three convenient locations, dedicated to serving the residence of the Los Angeles area.
+Not only is chiropractic care safe and effective, but it is also a non-invasive treatment option to relieve painful symptoms.
+The team at Zaker Chiropractic is well-versed in treating foot pain and is here to help restore your mobility and quality of life.
+We have three convenient locations, dedicated to serving the residents of the Los Angeles area.

 For more answers about how we can help you relieve pain without drugs or surgery, make an appointment with Zaker Chiropractic.
 Our chiropractors provide a wide variety of services to diagnose and treat your condition.
 Zaker Chiropractic has several locations to serve you.
-Call (949) 446-1172 for an appointment in Newport Pain & Wellness in Newport Beach, (424) 372-0183 for South Bay Pain & Wellness in Torrance, or (310) 846-8180 for an appointment with San Pedro Pain & Wellness in San Pedro.
+Call (949) 734-4454 for an appointment with Newport Beach Pain & Wellness, (424) 235-1562 for South Bay Pain & Wellness, or (310) 831-0003 for an appointment with San Pedro Pain & Wellness.
 Each clinic offers a multidisciplinary list of services.